Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies: Data and Technical Challenges

 \subsection{Text Representation Skews}

-Text representations have been known to pick up and exacerbate skewed associations and social biases from underlying data~\cite{ZhaoWYOC17, bender2021dangers,dev2020geometry}, thus propagating representational harm.
-We examine representational skews with respect to pronouns and non-binary-associated words that are extremely sparsely represented in text.
+Text representations have been known to learn and exacerbate skewed associations and social biases from underlying data~\cite{ZhaoWYOC17, bender2021dangers,dev2020geometry}, thus propagating representational harm.
+We examine representational skews with respect to pronouns and non-binary-associated words that are extremely sparsely present in text.

 \paragraph{\textbf{Representational erasure in GloVe.}}

 Table \ref{tbl: nearest nbrs} shows the nearest neighbors of different pronouns in their GloVe representations trained on English Wikipedia data.
 The singular pronouns $he$ and $she$ have semantically meaningful neighbors as do their possessive forms (Appendix \ref{app: representational skews}).
 The same is not true for non-binary neopronouns $xe$ and $ze$ which are closest to acronyms and Polish words, respectively.
 These reflect the disparities in occurrences we see in Section \ref{sec: data skew} and show a lack of meaningful encodings of non-binary-associated words.